Polarization and multiscale structural balance in signed networks: Results

 \subsubsection{Weighted measures and $\beta$ as average edge weight}

-$\beta$ can also be interpreted in terms of an average edge weight.
+Importantly, $\beta$ can be interpreted in terms of an average edge weight.
 Any unweighted network can be seen as a weighted network with uniform absolute edge weights of 1.
-Note that in this case the absolute product over a closed semiwalk of any length is always equal to 1, so every semiwalk is considered equal, and it is only $\beta$ that controls the characteristic length of the system by re-scaling edge weights, which induces nonuniform semiwalk weights (through $\beta^k$ scaling).
+Note that in this case the absolute product over a closed walk of any length is always equal to 1, so every walk is considered equal, and it is only $\beta$ that controls and re-scales edge weights inducing nonuniform walk weights (through $\beta^k$ scaling).
 Thus, an arguably natural way to handle non-unitary weights is to re-scale them, so the average absolute weight is equal to 1: